-As I mentioned in Slackware Diary, I installed Free42 As I wrote in 2006 I fell in love with HP calculators and their RPN notation back in the 1970s, and still find the conventional algebraic notation rather awkward.
+I noted in Slackware Diary that I had installed Free42 under Slackware.
+As I wrote in 2006 I fell in love with HP calculators and their RPN notation back in the 1970s, and still find the conventional algebraic notation rather awkward.
 I no longer carry a physical calulator, but I have Free42 installed on my phone and my tablet, and on my Windows systems.
 Now I also have it on Slackware.
 So I circled back to see if I could install in on Ubuntu.

 The Ubuntu 20.04 repository includes